OgunLabs/lenxel-core/plugin-update/README.md

 ### Self-hosted Plugins and Themes

-1. Download [the latest release](https://github.com/YahnisElsts/plugin-update-checker/releases/latest) and copy the `plugin-update-checker` directory to your plugin or theme.
+1. Download [the latest release](https://github.com/YahnisElsts/plugin-update-checker/releases/latest) and copy the `update-checker` directory to your plugin or theme.
 2. Go to the `examples` subdirectory and open the .json file that fits your project type.
 Replace the placeholder data with your plugin/theme details.
 	- Plugin example: